Kaiser Permanente Insurance Coverage For Drug Rehab

 If no referral or pre-authorization is required, you can start by checking the Kaiser Permanente website or calling customer support for help selecting an in-network treatment provider.

-Once a provider has been selected, you can contact the rehab center directly and set up an intake appointment.
+Once a provider has been selected, you can contact the rehab center directly to schedule an intake appointment.

 Kaiser Permanente Co-Pays And Deductibles For Addiction Treatment